tyleregeto/8bit-emulator/README.md

 MOV $0xFF %rx
 ```

-*Memory addresses* have no prefix, and are always specified in hexidecimal.
-Addresses can be either 8 bit or 16 bit values, the compiler will optimize memory based on which is used.
+*Memory addresses* have no prefix, and are always specified in hexadecimal.
+Addresses can be either 8 bit or 16 bit values, the compiler will optimize memory based on which one is used.

 ```asm
 # Example of moving the literal value 0x01 into the memory location 0xF0.
 Once compiled this memory address takes up 8 bits.